CamBuscher/100Days/README.md

 I also met with a friend who went through Turing and taught there, and it was nice just to chat and catch up.
 Get a break from actually coding and stressing about the week.

 Excited to see you all tomorrow and learn what you've been working on!

+# Day 36

+Today I met with you all!
+The wonderful Boulder coding group.
+There was so much goodness in our group it's hard to pick just one, but with job opportunities opening and new ventures starting, it's all very exciting in our group!
+So excited for everybody.

+Personally I worked all day on my third static comp, and I'm about to finish the base layout of it!
+Which will leave only responsive design for two whole days, which should be more more more more than enough.
+I'm really proud of how it looks so far, it feels like a really well planned website, without any fluff in my CSS, which I know can't be true, but I feel happy with it.
+My house is a total wreck, Courtney is out of town so I brought our kitchen table into the living room and have been using it as a desk with our television as a second monitor, which has actually been amazing.
+I'm able to do so much with the additional monitor, it's stupid how much time it saves not flipping between programs on my little macbook.

+I just took a break from my static comp marathon to work on a couple of DOM manipulation challenges, which is what our test tomorrow is on, and I felt really effin great about them!
+Somebody recommended we recreate our first challenge in javascript again, and I did that in about 30 minutes!
+It took me days and days the first time, and I did it in JQuery this time!
+So only about 30 lines of code for the first two phases of functionality, and super quick!

+I'm about to wrap up my static comp for the evening and call it a damn day, it's been a long one.